kuzzleio/documentation/src/plugins/1/essentials/getting-started/index.md

 The best way to start developing a plugin is to use one of our boilerplates.

-These boilerplates contain a Kuzzle stack specially designed for plugin development.
+These boilerplates contain a Kuzzle stack that reloads itself whenever a plugin change is detected, making them handy tools for plugin development.

 2 boilerplates are available:
  - [kuzzle-core-plugin-boilerplate](https://github.com/kuzzleio/kuzzle-core-plugin-boilerplate): contain a simple example of all plugin functionnalities